ning-wang1/ning-wang1.github.io/_pages/about.md

 -[Feb.
 2024] Ning will serve as a TPC member for WiseML 2024 in conjunction with ACM WiSec 2024.

 -[Aug.
-2023] Our paper MINDFL: Mitigating the Impact of Imbalanced and Noisy-Labeled Data in Federated Learning With Quality and Fairness-Aware Client Selection,' is accepted by IEEE Military Communications Conference (MILCOM 2023). [pdf](http://ning-wang1.github.io/files/MINDFL.pdf)
+2023] Our paper MINDFL: Mitigating the Impact of Imbalanced and Noisy-Labeled Data in Federated Learning With Quality and Fairness-Aware Client Selection is accepted by IEEE Military Communications Conference (MILCOM 2023). [pdf](http://ning-wang1.github.io/files/MINDFL.pdf)

 -[June 2023] Ning will serve as a TPC member for ACM Workshop on Moving Target Defense (MTD) 23 co-located with ACM Conference on Computer and Communications (CCS) 23.